swissquote/crafty/docs/05_Packages/index.md

 ### `crafty-preset-typescript`

-This preset provides TypeScript support for the Gulp, Webpack and rollup.js runners.
+This preset provides TypeScript support for Gulp, Webpack, Jest and rollup.js .

-It also configures ESLint with our linting rules
+This preset will include `crafty-preset-eslint` and provide ESLint with our linting rules.

 [Features and options](05_crafty-preset-typescript)